HueCodes/HttpServerinC-fromscratch/README.md

 # HttpServerinC-fromscratch

-Building an HTTP server in ac from scratch.
+Building a TCP server in C from scratch.